Latest COVID Vaccination News

-- use the NHS Direct Wales online symptom checker www.nhsdirect.wales.nhs.uk/COVID19 Only call 111 or the Practice, if the symptom checker advises you to
+- use the NHS Direct Wales online symptom checker www.nhsdirect.wales.nhs.uk/COVID19 Only call 111 or the Practice if the symptom checker advises you to do so.

 - If your symptoms do not improve after 7 days, or your symptoms deteriorate, please telephone the Practice during opening hours or CAV 24/7 0300 10 20 247 when we are closed.